 Prior to launching the phishing attack, the criminals collect email addresses to which they send their spam phishing mails.
 They also ensure that they have control over other bank accounts into which they can pay the proceeds of crime.
-They arrange for a fraudulent website that resembles the real website of the company from whom the phishing mails purports to come, to be hosted on a vulnerable website and ensure that all communications received through this website are relayed to an email address under their control.
+They arrange for a fraudulent website that resembles the real website of the company from whom the phishing mails purport to come, to be hosted on a vulnerable website and ensure that all communications received through this website are relayed to an email address under their control.
 Once a victim responds to the phishing mail by clicking on the hyperlink and “logging in” to the website, the sensitive information is relayed to them.
 Sometimes they use it immediately to access the victim’s profile and can cause an OTP to be sent to the victim’s mobile phone.
 The spoof website will then prompt the victim to submit the OTP.
 The criminal then uses the OTP to move funds fraudulently.
 If they are not ready to use the compromised information immediately, they will save it for a later date and do a SIM swop to gain control over the victim’s communications when the OTP is generated during the fraudulent transaction.

 To minimise the risk of the above occurring, consumers should take note of the following tips:

 - Do not click on links in unsolicited emails and delete them immediately.

 - Type in the URL for your bank in the internet browser if you need to access your bank’s webpage.

 - Never click on a link to take you to your bank’s website.